j562d/Project-1-Simon/README.md

 ##Simon
 Simon is a memory game where the player is tasked to memorize and repeat a sequence of actions performed by the computer.
-Traditionally, there will be 4 buttons, each differentiated by a different color, that will be part of the sequence.
+Traditionally, there will be 4 buttons, each identified by a different color, that will be part of the sequence.
 At the start, one action will be presented to the player.
-With each succesful action match by the player, the computer repeats the sequence, adding a new move to the end of the sequence.
+With each succesful action matched by the player, the computer repeats the sequence, adding a new move to the end of the sequence.
 The game is lost and reverted to the 1st round when the player fails to replicate the correct order.

 ##Technologies Used